Group Long-Term Disability

 When Payments Begin

-Payments begin after 180 days of disability as that term is defined in the University's Long Term Disability Plan; however, the University's long term disability insurer must approve any request for long term disability.
+If approved by the University's long-term disability insurer, payments begin after 180 days of disability as that term is defined in the University's Long-Term Disability Plan.

 Amount of Benefit Payments